skycoin/skywire/cmd/skywire-cli/README.md

 </details>

-Note that it is possible to start the visor with the hypervisor interface explicitly now, regardless of how the config was generated; using the -f flag
+Note that it is possible to start the visor with the hypervisor interface explicitly; regardless of how the config was generated; using the -i flag

 ```
 skywire-visor -i